getumbrel/umbrel/README.md

 - [fswatch](https://emcrisostomo.github.io/fswatch/) (`apt-get install fswatch`)
 - [jq](https://stedolan.github.io/jq/) (`apt-get install jq`)

-Make sure your User ID is `1000` (can be verified by running `id -u`) and ensure that your account is [correctly permissioned to use docker](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+Make sure your User ID is `1000` (verify it by running `id -u`) and ensure that your account is [correctly permissioned to use docker](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ### Step 1.
 Download

-> Run this in an empty directory where you want to install Umbrel
+> Run this in an empty directory where you want to install Umbrel.
+If using an external storage such as an SSD or HDD, run this inside an empty directory on that drive.

 ```bash
 curl -L https://github.com/getumbrel/umbrel/archive/v0.2.3.tar.gz | tar -xz --strip-components=1